andrewtheguy/nostrpad/docs/relay-discovery.md

 ## Overview

 Instead of all pads using the same hardcoded relays, each pad:
-1. Discovers the best available relays when created
+1. Uses bootstrap relays by default and only discovers additional relays if bootstrap relays fail
 2. Publishes a relay exchange event with a `#d` tag containing the padId
 3. Viewers discover relays by querying bootstrap relays for the padId tag (with a `#p` fallback)